What and why?

 Who delivers the programme?

-For over 30 years, CISL has worked at the heart of Cambridge University to deliver leadership and education programmes for some of the most influential individuals and organisations worldwide.
+For over 30 years, CISL has worked at the heart of The University of Cambridge to deliver leadership and education programmes for some of the most influential individuals and organisations worldwide.
 We combine academic excellence, industry expertise and influential thinking to ensure the content is suitable, diverse and stretches thinking, shapes behaviours and informs practice.

 "There is so much families can learn from each other and so much more wealth and business owning families can contribute to dialogue on all aspects of sustainability.
 CISL provides an academic voice and a safe environment to explore topics critical to families and to their communities and world.
 Our work on exploring how a circular economy mindset can impact governance and decision-making is exciting and is helping families to navigate an increasingly troubled world where risks to wealth and business owners abound.”